royalapplications/docs/src/r2023/royalts/reference/connections/freerdp.md

 - **Do not play**
   Audio is disabled on the remote computer.

-#### Record Audio from this Computer

-pecifies whether the default audio input device is redirected from the client to the remote session.

-> [!Note]
-> Record Audio from this computer requires Windows 7/Windows 2008R2 or later.

 ## ![](/r2023/images/RoyalTS/Plugins/Connections/RemoteDesktopFreeRdp/SVG_PageInput_32.svg#img_header) Input

-The **Input** page allows you to configure keyboard behavior and keyboard layout in the remote session.
+The **Input** page allows you to configure the keyboard layout in the remote session.

-#### Accelerator Passthrough

-If checked, keyboard accelerators will be passed to the remote session.

-#### Windows Keys Passthrough

-If checked, Microsoft Windows key combinations (like Alt-Tab) will be passed to the remote session.

-> [!Note]
-> If this option is enabled, windows key combinations will have no effect locally when a remote session is active and has the input focus.
-You can use certain keyboard shortcuts (for example Ctrl + Shift + N to focus the Navigation panel) to move the input focus back to Royal TS and allow local windows key combinations.

 #### Keyboard Layout